-For the Fiscal Four Ended Suite 50, 2017 Total net change in fund balance - governmental funds \$(10,285,625) Capital outlays are reported in governmental funds as expenditures.
-However, in the Statement of Activiti cost of those assets is allocated over their estimated useful lives as depreciation expense. ies, the ),264,047 1,585,098) 18,678,949 Repayment of notes receivable is reported as revenue in the governmental funds because financial resource were received and available during the fiscal year.
-In the statement of net position, the payment reduce the principal balance of notes receivable and does not generate revenue in the statement of activities.
+Total net change in fund balance - governmental funds \$(10,285,625) Capital outlays are reported in governmental funds as expenditures.
+However, in the Statement of Activities, the cost of those assets is allocated over their estimated useful lives as depreciation expense.
+Expenditures capitalized as capital assets Depreciation expense \$ 20,264,047 (1,585,098) 18,678,949 Repayment of notes receivable is reported as revenue in the governmental funds because financial resources were received and available during the fiscal year.
+In the statement of net position, the payment reduces the principal balance of notes receivable and does not generate revenue in the statement of activities.
 (17,108) Accreted interest on capital appreciation bonds is not recorded in the governmental funds but is required to be recorded under the accrual basis of accounting in the government wide financial statements.
-(1,125,509) The governmental funds report debt proceeds as an other financing source, while repayment of debt princip reported as an expenditure.
-Interest is recognized as an expenditure in the governmental funds when it The net effect of these differences in the treatment of long-term debt and related items is as follows: Bond premium capitalized(11Deferred loss on early retirement of refunded bonds5Advance refunding of bonds63Repayment of bond principal4 7,410,000) 1,563,658) 5,032,161 3,155,000 4,130,000 1,063,104 4,406,607 Deferred loss on early retirement of long-term debt is amortized over the life of the debt in the statement of activities.
-Amortization expense is not reported in the governmental funds. f (339,192) Prepaid issuance costs, discounts and premiums related to bond issues are recorded as other financing sources and uses in the fund financial statements but are recorded as assets or liabilities and amortized over the life of the bond in the statement of net position: Amortization of issuance costs and premiums - net (59,038) In the Statement of Activities, compensated absences are measured by the amount earned during the year. governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
+(1,125,509) The governmental funds report debt proceeds as an other financing source, while repayment of debt principal is reported as an expenditure.
+Interest is recognized as an expenditure in the governmental funds when it is due.
+The net effect of these differences in the treatment of long-term debt and related items is as follows: Proceeds from the issuance of general obligation bonds Bond premium capitalized Deferred loss on early retirement of refunded bonds Advance refunding of bonds Repayment of bond principal Repayment of promissory notes princpal \$ (57,410,000) (11,563,658) (11,563,658) (12,563,658) (13,5 4,406,607 Deferred loss on early retirement of long-term debt is amortized over the life of the debt in the statement of activities.
+Amortization expense is not reported in the governmental funds.
+(339,192) Prepaid issuance costs, discounts and premiums related to bond issues are recorded as other financing sources and uses in the fund financial statements but are recorded as assets or liabilities and amortized over the life of the bond in the statement of net position: Amortization of issuance costs and premiums - net (59,038) In the Statement of Activities, compensated absences are measured by the amount earned during the year.
+In governmental funds, however, expenditures for those items are measured by the amount of financial resources used (essentially the amounts paid).
 This year, vacation earned exceeded the amounts used.
-In (658) In governmental funds, actual contributions to pension plans are reported as expenditures in the year incur However, in the government-wide statement of activities, only the current year pension expense as note plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of reso ed in the 4,248,815 In the Statement of Activities, the net postemployment benefit asset is the amount by which the contribution toward the OPEB plan were more than the annual required contribution as actuarially determined.
-The postemployment benefit is not recorded in the governmental fund statements.
-The change in the net OPEB was recorded in the Statement of Activities in the amount of: (292,992) Interest on long-term debt in the Statement of Activities differs from the amount reported in the government because interest is recognized as an expenditure in the funds when it is due and thus requires the use of current financial resources.
-In the Statement of Activities, however, interest expense is recognized as the accrues, regardless of when it is due. f 328,000 Change in net position of governmental activities \$ 15,542,249 +
+(658) In governmental funds, actual contributions to pension plans are reported as expenditures in the year incurred.
+However, in the government-wide statement of activities, only the current year pension expense as noted in the plans' valuation reports is reported as an expense, as adjusted for deferred inflows and outflows of resources.
+4,248,815 In the Statement of Activities, the net postemployment benefit asset is the amount by which the contributions toward the OPEB plan were more than the annual required contribution as actuarially determined.
+The net postemployment benefit is not recorded in the governmental fund statements.
+The change in the net OPEB was recorded in the Statement of Activities in the amount of: (292,992) Interest on long-term debt in the Statement of Activities differs from the amount reported in the governmental funds because interest is recognized as an expenditure in the funds when it is due and thus requires the use of current financial resources.
+In the Statement of Activities, however, interest expense is recognized as the interest accrues, regardless of when it is due.
+328,000 Change in net position of governmental activities \$ 15,542,249